Shihabudheentp/RevMatrix-Forza/README.md

 # RevMatrix-Forza

 ESP32-powered Forza Horizon telemetry dashboard using MAX7219 LED matrices and WS2812B RGB shift lights.
 RevMatrix transforms real-time Forza Horizon telemetry into a compact racing-style dashboard featuring speed display, gear indicator, RPM bars, RGB shift lights, and aggressive redline flash effects.

+This is my first GitHub Repository and First Project to be Uploaded in GitHub.
+Inform me if there is any Mistakes

 # TOC